Adroiti/docs-for-code-review-tools/TSLint/no-var-requires.md

-Pattern: No var requires
+Pattern: Use of `require`

 Issue: -

 ## Description

-Disallows the use of require statements except in import statements.
+Disallows the use of `require` statements except in import statements.

 ## Further Reading